bevyengine/bevy-website/release-content/0.14/release-notes/12252_Gizmo_line_joints.md

 ```

 Available line joints are
-- `GizmoLineJoints::Miter`, which extends both lines until they meet at a common miter point and
+- `GizmoLineJoint::Miter`, which extends both lines until they meet at a common miter point and
-- `GizmoLineJoints::Round(resolution)`, which will approximate an arc filling the gap between the two lines.
+- `GizmoLineJoint::Round(resolution)`, which will approximate an arc filling the gap between the two lines.
 The `resolution` determines the amount of triangles used to approximate the geometry of the arc.
-- `GizmoLineJoints::Bevel`, which connects the ends of the two joining lines with a straight segment,
+- `GizmoLineJoint::Bevel`, which connects the ends of the two joining lines with a straight segment,
-- `GizmoLineJoints::None`, which uses no joints - this is the default behaviour and the only one available before bevy 0.14,
+- `GizmoLineJoint::None`, which uses no joints - this is the default behaviour and the only one available before bevy 0.14,

 ![new gizmos line joints](gizmos_line_joints.png)